 Use of epinephrine to respond to anaphylaxis.
 An epinephrine auto-injector (commonly called an "epi-pen" because its size and shape is similar to a writing pen) is a disposable medical drug delivery device that delivers a single measured dose of epinephrine, most frequently for the treatment of acute allergic reactions to avoid or treat the onset of anaphylactic shock.
 Anaphylactic shock can quickly cause death if untreated.
-Epinephrine auto-injectors can be obtained by prescription only.

-California law has been amended to, among other things, permit school districts or COEs to provide emergency epinephrine auto-injectors to trained personnel, and to permit trained personnel to utilize the auto-injectors to provide emergency medical aid to persons suffering from an anaphylactic reaction.
+California law has been amended to, among other things, permit school districts or COEs to provide emergency epinephrine auto-injectors to trained personnel and to permit trained personnel to utilize the auto-injectors to provide emergency medical aid to persons suffering from an anaphylactic reaction.